 Surveys of within-site (small-scale) variation

 To investigate within-site variation in animal-regenerated nutrients, we measured NH4+ concentrations in and around kelp forests and surveyed the neighbouring biological communities as potential moderators of this variation.
 Our 16 sites comprised forests of varying densities dominated by giant kelp or bull kelp and two no-kelp control sites.
 We conducted our surveys from July to September 2022 (Supplemental Table 2).
 First, to quantify the abundance and biodiversity of animal communities associated with each kelp forest, divers surveyed fish and invertebrate communities along 50 m transect lines parallel to the edge of the kelp forest following the RLS protocol as above.
 Next, we ran four 5 m-long transects perpendicular to the RLS transect (5 m apart) into the kelp forest to assess kelp density, canopy height, and biomass (Supplemental Fig. 1).
 Divers then counted the number of canopy kelp individuals (bull or giant kelp) within 0.5 m on either side of each kelp transect to measure kelp density.
 To estimate canopy height, we measured the length of five randomly chosen kelp individuals per kelp transect; for bull kelp we measured the total length from holdfast to pneumatocyst in situ, but for giant kelp, we collected five random individuals to measure the length from holdfast to apical meristem on dry land.
 To quantify bull kelp biomass, we measured the sub-bulb circumference (15 cm below the bottom of the bulb) of the same five bull kelps per transect in situ and calculated individual biomass using a quadratic diameter to biomass formula (C. M. Attridge unpubl.).
 For giant kelp biomass, we weighed to the nearest X g the same five individuals per transect that were collected for total length measurements.
 We multiplied the mean biomass estimate for each kelp species by the species density to calculate a biomass/m2 estimate for each kelp transect, which we then averaged over the four transects per forest to estimate overall mean forest biomass/m2.
-We estimated total forest area by swimming around the perimeter of the forest on the surface with a Garmin GPS which we used to calculate total forest biomass (kg).
+We estimated total forest area by swimming around the perimeter of the forest on the surface with a Garmin GPS, (model number?), which we used to calculate total forest biomass (kg).